wolo-code/web/README.md

 You may also want to add this to your trusted-root CA store
 \- so that you are not presented with the *insecure origin* message when navigating to `local.wolo.codes`

+## Maintainence
+`Firebase` : docker based - project is to provide firebase CLI.
+Used to setup CI; Not to be used regularly afterwards.
+Hence separate.

+## Website
+: mapped to `public` directory